 Monte Aquila is a small town, but the few shops are very fashionable and Shasta has already booked time at her beauty parlor for Granny.

 ‘A special treat, she said.
 Since when is getting soaked in mud pleasant?’
 Granny mumbles to herself, following the young spa attendant inside, waving goodbye to her daughter and granddaughter.

-While Granny is getting massage and a complete relaxing and youth preserving treatment, Taïga is getting a new wardrobe.
+While Granny is getting massage and a complete relaxing and youth preserving treatment at the fancy SPA on the outskirts of town, Taïga is going to get a whole new wardrobe.

-They park the car as the center of Monte Aquila is a walking zone only, and stop in front of a window.
+They leave the car as the center of Monte Aquila is a walking zone only, and stop in front of a window.

 ‘Look at that dress, Taïga.’